nicoleyimessier/creativeCoding_OF_S2016/README.md

 * Course Time: Wednesday (7:00pm-9:40pm) at 6 East 16th Street 1202

 ##Course Description
-This studio will focus on generative design and simulation.
-We will examine the natural world and build systems designed to reproduce behavior from physics to L-Systems to flocking.
+This studio will focus on generative design and simulation using openFrameworks.
 Topics covered include: object oriented programming, procedural art, physics simulation, algorithmic animation, designing for interactivity, and more.
 Students will work on three projects over the course of the semester.

 ##Course Outline